antony-a1/ivory/doc/dates.md

   - Ingestion incorrectly forces a timezone to be specified for an input data set.
-A better default would be to only allow the above spec'd date/time formats, but if required ingestion could allow an override for an entire data-set - but note that this will have performance issues other the alternatives.
+A better default would be to only allow the above spec'd date/time formats, but allow the ingestion process to override the timezone for an entire data-set, where every row is converted.
+Note that this may have performance overhead compared with the local only approach.

   - Ivory does not store the timezone of the repository on creation.
     This means it could be incorrectly impacted by system changes.